jrdalpra/baserow/docs/technical/field-metadata.md

    - Restoring a snapshot will not restore metadata states
    - Metadata is treated as ephemeral, not part of the data model

-4. **Field Duplication**: When duplicating fields, metadata is not copied
+4. **Field Duplication**: When duplicating fields, metadata is NOT copied
+   - Metadata is field-specific and tied to field IDs
+   - Duplicated fields get new IDs, so old metadata doesn't apply
    - New field instances start with empty metadata
-   - Historical metadata from original field is not transferred
+   - This is by design - metadata tracks current state, not historical field configurations

 5. **Row History**: Metadata changes are not tracked in row history
    - Viewing historical row versions will not show metadata at that time